vulkomilev/oumi/docs/user_guides/evaluate/evaluate.md

 ### Basic Configuration

-A minimal evaluation configuration file looks like this:
+A minimal evaluation configuration file looks as follows.
+The `model_name` can be a HuggingFace model name or a local path to a model.

 ```yaml
 model: